telerik/kendo-react-layout/docs/tabstrip/index.md

 ### Remote Content

-The TabStrip does not provide а built-in functionality for loading remote content.
-However, you can achieve this through nesting a component that will handle the remote data loading.
+Loading Remote Content in the Kendo UI Tabstrip can be done with a nested component that will handle the remote data loading.

 ```html-preview
     <div id="app"></div>